Foods for More Energy

 Whole grains are

-another major source of long lasting energy.
-Foods like oats quinoa barley and
+another major source long-lastinging energy.
+Foods like oats, quinoa, barley, and

 brown rice release their carbohydrates slowly.
 This keeps your blood sugar